BiggerPockets/patterns/_patterns/creating-a-pr.md

 4. To encourage good design and progress of the codebase
 5. To ask for the PR to be small enough so they can productively review it

+## Timescales of review

+Reviewer - When asked to review a PR, please let the author know when you'll be able to review it.
+Leave a comment on the PR with the expectation.

+Author - This allows the author to plan their day and gives the reviewer a deadline to work towards

+## Scope creep

+Authors - if you get feedback that's outside the scope of the ticket, create another ticket and add link in comment and resolve the comment.

+Reviewers - if you give feedback that's outside the scope, bear in mind it won't necessarily be addressed within this PR.

+Sebastian - Create two PR templates - with UI changes and without

+### TODO find a way of shrinking this down - focus on reviewers and authors

 ## What should be included in a PR?

 PRs should be small and focussed.